rgrove/textual-sulaco/README.md

 * Fix broken CSS for OTR messages.

 * Change topic bar aesthetic.
+(Open to suggestions).

 * Add nickname reference boxes in messages à la Whisper.
 [Essentially complete.
-I would like to ensure that references to own nickname match the color of the nick in the sender field, but not even Whisper does this, so I'm not sure if it's feasible.]
+I would like to ensure that references to the user's own nickname match the color of the nick in the sender field, but not even Whisper does this, so I'm not sure if it's feasible.]

 * Tweak highlight message color.